osgoodbl/PyFilter/README.md

 ## TensorFlow

 The next challenge was processing the downloaded photos and returning only the photos that are above a certain confidence value.
-TensorFlow generates dictionaries of arrays with and individual score for each pixel and then returns the score for that image.
+Using ssd_mobilenet_v1_coco_2018_01_28 with TensorFlow, the images are processed quickly.
+Post processing generates dictionaries of arrays with an individual score for each pixel and then returns the whole score for that image.
 Parsing out the class, score and image name allowed for me to generate a dataframe that can be cross referenced with the Twitter data to mark a Tweet at "okay to post" or "ignore".

 ## Posting with Tweepy